I Take a Lot of Pride in What I Am

-"I Take a Lot of Pride in What I Am" is a song written and performed by American country music artist Merle Haggard and The Strangers.
+"I Take a Lot of Pride in What I Am" is a song written and recorded by American country music artist Merle Haggard and The Strangers.
 It was released in October 1968 as the only single from his album Pride in What I Am.
 The song peaked at number three on the U.S. Billboard Hot Country Singles chart.
 It reached number-one on the Canadian RPM Country Tracks in January 1969.
-The song was covered by Dean Martin and released as a single in mid-1969.
-A tape recorder version of this song was played at the funeral of late Lynyrd Skynyrd vocalist, Ronnie Van Zant.